ackintosh/snidel/README.md

 To make parallel processing more easily and instinctively to them to use, I started developing Snidel.

-In a case "How to do it parallelly?", if Snidel be a option to do it, it's honer to me.
+Snidel can be one of your options when you are considering "How to do it parallelly?".
+It's an honer for me.

 (ja)